-"Installing the product on distributed operating systems" on page 23 IBM Installation Manager is a common installer for many IBM software products that you use to install this version of Websphere Load Balancer for IPv4 and IPv6.
+"Installing the product on distributed operating systems" on page 33 You use IBM Installation Manager to install this version of Websphere Load Balancer for IPv4 and IPv6.

 High availability with Load Balancer

 The Dispatcher component offers a built-in high availability feature, eliminating Dispatcher as a single point of failure from your network.
 This feature involves the use of a second Dispatcher machine that monitors the main, or primary, machine and stands by to take over the task of load balancing should the primary machine fail at any time.